adamsilver/fdpb/03-book-a-flight.md

 - They save space, which is useful in small viewports.
 - In a page with a lot of text, icons can draw attention to something important.

-The downside to icons are that they aren't always understood making the interface unclear and difficult to use.
+The downside to icons is that they aren't always understood.
+This would make the interface unclear.
 In other words, the user they might as well be looking at hieroglyphics.
 And, as Thomas says:

 > What good has a beautiful interface if it’s unclear?
 Hence it’s simple: only use an icon if its message is a 100% clear to everyone.
 Never give in.

 The custom buttons we've used to enhance the interface use plus and minus icons.
-This is helpful in some ways because it means the interface will work, even on small viewports.
+This is helpful in some ways because it means the interface will fit, even on small viewports.
 It also keeps the interface clean and the buttons equally-weighted.
 Moreover, these particular icons should be well-understood, all of which make their usage more palatable.

 Where possible, test your icons with a diverse set of users and if need be, switch over to text.